On the MMP for rank one foliations on threefolds: Threefold contractions and flips

+\end{theorem} \begin{proof} Lemma \ref{l_simple_sing_are_quot} implies that $X$ has quotient singularities.
+In particular, $X$ is klt and $\mathbb Q$-factorial.
 Let $c_R\colon X\to Y$ be the flipping contraction associated to $R$ in the category of algebraic spaces and whose existence is guaranteed by Lemma \ref{l_alg_flip_cont}.
 Let $H_R$ be a supporting hyperplane to $R$ for $\overline{NE}(X)$.
-To prove the projectivity of $Y$ it suffices to show that $H_R$ descends to a $\bb Q$-Cartier divisor $M$ on $Y$.
-Indeed, in this case $M^{\dim Z}\cdot Z >0$ for all positive dimensional $Z \subset Y$ and so $M$ is ample by the Nakai-Moishezon criterion and, in particular, $Y$ is projective.
+By Lemma \ref{l_flips_exist}, each connected component of $\exc c_R$ is irreducible, $H_R$ descends to a $\bb Q$-Cartier divisor $M$ on $Y$ and the flip $\phi\colon X\dashrightarrow X^+$ associated to $R$ exists.
+In particular, $M^{\dim Z}\cdot Z >0$ for all positive dimensional $Z \subset Y$ and so $M$ is ample by the Nakai-Moishezon criterion and, in particular, $Y$ is projective.

-The problem of descending $H_R$ and of constructing the flip is \'etale local on the base.
-Thus, we may replace $Y$ by an \'etale neighbourhood of a point in $c_R(\exc c_R)$.
-Moreover, throughout of the proof, we may need to replace $Y$ by a smaller \'etale neighbourhood and this does not cause problems.